Anne Klinck

-Anne Lingard Klinck (née Anne Lingard Hibbert) is a Canadian academic and writer.
-The focus of her work is on the classics and she is an authority on the female voice in lyric poetry.
+Anne Lingard Klinck (née Hibbert; January 4, 1943 – July 7, 2023) was a Canadian academic and writer.
+Her work focused on the classics and was an authority on the female voice in lyric poetry.

 Early life

-She was born to British-Canadian father Sydney Hibbert as Anne Lingard Hibbert.
+Klinck was born in Chester, England on January 4, 1943 to British-Canadian father, Sydney Hibbert, as Anne Lingard Hibbert.

 Education

-Klink has a bachelor's and a master's degree from the University of Oxford.
+Klinck received a bachelor's and a master's degree from the University of Oxford.
 She also has a master's degree from McGill University and she also has a master's and a PhD from the University of New Brunswick.

 Career

-Klink worked at the University of New Brunswick (UNB) for eighteen years before retiring as Professor Emerita.
+Klinck worked at the University of New Brunswick (UNB) for eighteen years before retiring as Professor Emerita.
 While working at UNB she co-directed the English programs.

-She is an authority on the female voice in lyric poetry.
+Klinck was an authority on the female voice in lyric poetry.

+Death

+Klinck died from esophageal cancer on July 7, 2023, at the age of 80.